S3-working-group/s3-practical-guide/docs/all.md

 ###  The Principle of Empiricism

-_**Test all assumptions you rely on, through experiments and continuous revision**, so that you learn fast, make sense of things and navigate complexity as effectively as you can._
+_**Test all assumptions you rely on through experiments and continuous revision**, so that you learn fast, make sense of things and navigate complexity as effectively as you can._

-Test all assumptions you rely on, through experiments and continuous revision, to learn more, make sense of things and navigate complexity as effectively as you can.

 Empiricism — the foundation of the scientific method — is an essential principle to embrace if we’re to navigate effectively in a complex world.
 Not only are the environments in which organizations operate complex but an organization is in itself a complex adaptive system.
 Knowledge about an organizational system and its interactions is often tentative and highly dependent on context.